nsouff/algorithms-visualization/README.md

 # python-algorithms
-Algorithms and their visualisation implemented in Python
+Algorithms and their visualization implemented in Python
 ## LPavage
 ### Problem
 We consider a square grid of length *n* = 2<sup>*l*</sup> with a forbiden square of coordinate *i, j*.